fusionbox/django-authtools/docs/views.rst

 .. note::

     The view functions in Django were wrapped in decorators.
-The classed-based views provided by django-authuser have the same decorators applied to their view functions.
+The classed-based views provided by django-authtools have the same decorators applied to their view functions.
 Any subclasses of these views will also have the same decorators applied.

 .. class:: LoginView

-    The view function :func:`authuser.views.login` replaces
+    The view function :func:`authtools.views.login` replaces
     :func:`django:django.contrib.auth.views.login`.

     .. attribute:: disallow_authenticated